dan-hoog/vscode_recent_history/readme.md

 Anyone with the .vsix can install using the same steps.
 Alternatively, you can publish to the VS Code Marketplace if you want broader distribution (requires a free Microsoft account and a “publisher” set up in the Azure DevOps Marketplace).

+## Latest .vsix
+* Included in distribution, easily installed with add extension from .vsix option!

 ## Send us bug reports or comments